Miszamm/ms-ktm/README.md

 # 5. Testing/Debugging

-In the early stage of th edevelopement process, most of the imports didnt work, Error stated secret_key issue, after further testing it appear tha missing  semi collon caused errors.
+In the early stage of th edevelopement process, most of the imports didnt work, Error stated secret_key issue, after further testing it appear that missing  semi collon  in SECRET_KEY caused errors.

 Major issue with Github IDE. emv.py file got missing, three times, first time in early stage of developement process and the last time in the end, on top of that all librarys where uninstalled.
 Missing environment variables had to be retrive from var logs in Heroku and implement in IDE in env.py